-Benefits community organizations by providing the expertise of Selkirk students to help inform and advance strategic goals
+Benefit community organizations by providing the expertise of Selkirk College students to help inform and advance strategic goals

-Brings real benefits to the region while enriching Selkirk students’ educational and professional development experiences
+Bring real benefits to the region while enriching Selkirk College students’ educational and professional development experiences

 Eligible applicants include students and community-based groups or organizations involved in initiatives that build community capacity.
 Submissions from community organizations do not need to have a student identified.
 Submissions from students do need to have a sponsoring community organization identified.
 In the case of successful proposals from community organizations, Selkirk College will assist in the selection of the student.